 This was geared towards tackling spamming links.
 This refers to inbound links from any low quality sites, including reciprocal links, forums, blog networks and websites which require paid submissions in exchange for a link.

 The impact of these algorithms caused huge changes overnight, with the biggest users of spammy techniques finding their websites dropping down Google by 10 pages and those with good practices either seeing a big jump or maintaining a strong position.
-The algorithm did not specify whether you were a broker lender like Wonga or like the Uncle Buck website here, everyone was put in the same category.
+The algorithm did not specify whether you were a broker lender like Wonga or like the Uncle Buck payday loans website here, everyone was put in the same category.

 So How Can You Get To The Top Of Google For Payday Loans